 Paul J. Phillips

 Paul Phillips represents highly regulated entities in the financial and utility sectors.
 A skilled navigator, Paul guides clients through complex jurisdictional and regulatory thickets to reach efficient and satisfactory results.
 Paul has achieved solutions for his clients in a wide range of agency adjudications and rulemaking proceedings, as well as in state legislatures.
-Paul has given particular focus to the ever-changing communications industry, whose regulatory needs have taken on new urgency with federal Title II regulation of the Internet.
+Paul has given particular focus to the ever-changing communications industry, whose regulatory needs have experienced major swings in recent years as the concept of “net neutrality” has been debated.
 Paul has represented providers of voice, data and video services since the enactment of the Telecommunications Act of 1996.

 Admitted to Practice